 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-The closest Embassy of the DRC is in Tokyo.
-Visas are not available at point of entry into the DRC.
+Contact an Embassy or Consulate of the DRC for up-to-date information.

-On arrival at any DRC port, visitors are required to declare any satellite telephones and GPS equipment.
+On arrival, you must declare any satellite phones and GPS equipment.

-All passengers departing the DRC by air are required to pay a departure tax.
+You'll need to pay a departure tax if you leave the DRC by air.
 Departure tax passes can be purchased at airports or from designated counters at banks.